fqantonio/aqua/README.md

 ![painting AQUA](Photos/AQUA21.JPG)

-This project is documented as a journal in the file with the name "AQUA journal".
+This project is documented as a journal in the file with the name "journal".

 # SUPPORT